 If you regularly reach for breakfast cereal, remember to check the nutritional values printed on the box.
 Chances are that the high sugar content in your favorite cereal will surprise you.
 Switch to low-sugar cereals or other options like plain oatmeal, yogurt or whole-wheat biscuits.

-Avoid ready-made soups, meals, sir-fry sauces, pasta sauces, salad dressing, sweet chili dishes and similar foods as much as possible.
-These ready made dishes contain excessive sugar and preservatives that are unhealthy.
+Avoid ready-made soups, meals, stir-fry sauces, pasta sauces, salad dressing, sweet chili dishes, and similar foods as much as possible.
+These ready-made dishes contain excessive sugar and preservatives that are unhealthy.
 While cooking food at home or eating out, be aware of all of the disguises under which sugar gets into your diet so you can do away with it.
 Sugar is often found in sauces, gravy, breads, etc.

 Get Your Entire Family Onboard